 This issue happens commonly when transferring queries from an old Sheet file to a new one.
 It is because the new query could not yet recognize the range for the new data to be written on. (see error message in screenshot)

 To fix this, just simply delete the values in Sheet name (Column E) and Range address (Column D)

-Type the name of the sheet you want your query to be in.
-In this example, we want our data to be written in Sheet1 so Sheet1 is typed into Sheet name
+Type the name of the sheet (you want your query to be in) and the range of cells for it in column AP.
+In this example, we want our data to be written in Sheet1 so Sheet1 is typed into Range address (AP)

 After that, click Add-ons->Supermetrics->Refresh all.

 After refreshing, the data will be written at the exact same location where it was in your old sheet.

 Step #4 - Transfer Triggers

 - The new user should log in with their Google account and open the Sheets file where the trigger is located.